-King of Bohemia - in the Victorian era, Bohemia was an area of central Europe; today it is a region of the Czech Republic.
-The King is engaged to a Scandinavian princess but five years previously was madly in love with Irene Adler.
-Because of his status, he was unable to marry her at the time, which he regrets.
+Sherlock Holmes - a fictional consulting detective created by introspection and dual nature.
+He is described as an status, he was unable to marry her at the time, which he regrets.
 The King still respects Adler.
 James Ryder - head attendant of the hotel where the Blue Carbuncle goes missing.
 He works with his accomplice Catherine Cusack (the countess' maid) to steal the jewel and frame John Horner for the crime.
 He is racked with guilt and confesses when Holmes questions him.

-Jabez Wilson - a London pawnbroker who has distinctively

-red hair.
-His business is struggling so he takes the job

-working for The Red-Headed League.
-Wilson was tricked

-by his assistant Vincent Spaulding who worked alongside
+Jabez Wilson - a London pawnbroker who has distinctively red hair.
+His business is struggling so he takes the job working for The Red-Headed League.
+Wilson was tricked by his assistant Vincent Spaulding who worked alongside another criminal to use his shop to rob the bank next door.
 Vincent Spaulding/John Clay - Jabez Wilson's assistant.

-This is actually a disguise for John Clay who attempts a

-bank robbery using Wilson's shop as an easy passage.
+This is actually a disguise for John Clay who attempts a bank robbery using Wilson's shop as an easy passage.